 Let’s see how it is possible to debug microservices when you either develop them locally or try to reproduce and fix a bug.
 Before I get into solutions, let’s outline the challenges you will face doing that.

-Microservices Debugging Locally: The Challenges
+Debugging Microservices Locally: The Challenges

 In a good old-fashioned monolith, the functionality (i.e. adding an item to a shopping cart) you were trying to debug was implemented by a couple of classes.
 These classes made it easy to gain a holistic view.

 To top it all off, to recreate the exact picture, each one of these services must be of the same version they are in production – either all together with the same version, or, even worse, the version each service was running in the production environment where the bug was reported.
-Creating this environment is a huge challenge, and if you don’t do it right you won’t be able to properly debug.
+Creating this environment is a huge challenge, and if you don’t do it right you won’t be able to properly debug your microservices.

 Forget about stack trace, forget about logs.
 Actually no, don’t forget about logs, forget about understanding anything by digging into those of a single microservice.
 Those magic ERROR lines you are looking for may be printed into logs of some other microservice at an undefined time offset, messed up with totally unrelated ERROR lines which were printed while handling a different HTTP request.
 In other words, recreating the application state which led to a bug is often mission impossible.

-Technical Difficulties to Run Microservices Locally
+Technical Difficulties in Running Microservices Locally

 How You Can Debug Microservices

-So what is in our debugging kit as of July 2020?
+So what is in our microservices debugging kit as of July 2020?
 Let’s look at the main tools and platforms out there, and how they can help you.

-Cloud Infrastructure-as-a-Code tools
+Cloud Infrastructure-as-a-Code Tools

 Serverless Frameworks IaC